timlawrenz/t-genetics/packs/experiments/README.md

 *   Store results or key metrics indirectly by linking to the `current_generation` and its associated `Organism`s.

 This model provides a way to organize and manage multiple instances of genetic algorithm executions, making it easier to compare results, reproduce experiments, and manage complex evolutionary studies.

+## Supporting Model: `PerformanceLog`

+The `PerformanceLog` model records each instance where an organism's genetic makeup (its values) is suggested for use, and the outcome of that suggestion.

+### Key Attributes:

+*   `experiment_id`: Foreign key to `Experiment`, linking the log entry to a specific experiment.
+*   `organism_id`: Foreign key to `Organism`, identifying the organism whose values were suggested.
+*   `suggested_at`: Timestamp indicating when the organism's values were suggested.
+*   `outcome_recorded_at`: Timestamp indicating when the outcome of the suggestion was recorded (nullable).
+*   `outcome_metrics`: JSONB field to store rich contextual data about the outcome (nullable).
+*   `fitness_input_value`: A float value that might be used as an input to a fitness function or represents a direct performance measure (nullable).

+### Purpose and Usage:

+The `PerformanceLog` model is designed to:

+*   Track how often and when specific organisms (and their genetic configurations) are chosen or suggested for a task.
+*   Record the performance or outcome associated with using an organism's configuration.
+*   Provide data for more detailed analysis of an experiment's progress, beyond simple generation-based fitness.
+*   Help in understanding which genetic traits lead to successful outcomes in the context of the `external_entity` the experiment is tied to.

+## Key Commands

+### `Experiments::Setup`

+This command initializes a new experiment.

+*   **Purpose:** To create all necessary records for starting a new evolutionary run, including the initial `Generation` of `Organism`s.
+*   **Inputs:**
+    *   `external_entity`: A polymorphic ActiveRecord object to which the experiment is related (e.g., a project, a user task).
+(Required)
+    *   `chromosome`: A pre-existing, persisted `Chromosome` record that defines the genetic structure for the experiment.
+(Required)
+    *   `experiment_configuration`: An optional hash to store specific settings for the experiment (e.g., `{ population_size: 50 }`).
+If `population_size` is not provided, it defaults to 10.
+*   **Output:**
+    *   `experiment`: The newly created `Experiment` record, which will be linked to the provided `chromosome`, the `external_entity`, and a newly created initial `Generation` populated with organisms.
+*   **Process:**
+    1. Validates that the provided `chromosome` is a persisted `Chromosome` record.
+    2. Creates an initial `Generation` (iteration 0) associated with the `chromosome`.
+    3. Populates this initial `Generation` with a number of `Organism`s (defaulting to 10, or as specified in `experiment_configuration[:population_size]`).
+Each `Organism` is created using `Organisms::Create`, which initializes its genetic `Value`s randomly based on the `Allele` definitions in the `chromosome`.
+    4. Creates an `Experiment` record, linking it to the `external_entity`, `chromosome`, the new `current_generation`, and storing any `experiment_configuration`.
+The initial status is set to "initialized".
+*   **Rollback:** If any step in the creation process fails (e.g., database save error), the entire operation is rolled back, ensuring no partial experiment setup is left behind.
+If this command is part of a larger chain of commands and a subsequent command fails, the `rollback` method of `Experiments::Setup` will destroy the created `Experiment` and its initial `Generation` (and associated `Organism`s via `dependent: :destroy` if configured).
+The input `Chromosome` is not affected by the rollback.